Linear inverse problems with nonnegativity constraints: singularity of optimisers: Introduction

-The goal of the present work is to generalise the sparsity results of~\cite{Verdier2020} to the optimisation problem~\eqref{opt_int} when $D$ is \emph{any} $\beta$-divergence for $\beta \in [0,2]$.
-The $\beta$-divergences have attracted interest recently in non-negative matrix factorisation~\cite{Fevotte2011}, and are now also advocated for in some medical imaging contexts, such as in PET~\cite{Cavalcanti2019}.
-They indeed have the appealing property of interpolating between three common divergences, namely the Itakura--Saito divergence ($\beta = 0$), the Kullback--Leibler divergence ($\beta = 1$) and the Euclidean distance ($\beta = 2$)~\cite{Cichocki2010}, which correspond to different noise models.
+In fact, the so-called \emph{$\beta$-divergences} have attracted interest recently in non-negative matrix factorisation~\cite{Fevotte2011}, and are now also advocated for in some medical imaging contexts, such as in PET~\cite{Cavalcanti2019}.
+This is a family of divergences depending on a real parameter \(\beta\).
+It has the appealing property of interpolating between the Kullback--Leibler divergence ($\beta = 1$) and the Euclidean distance ($\beta = 2$)~\cite{Cichocki2010}, which correspond to different noise models (see \autoref{sec:noisemodels}).

-Some intermediate values of $\beta$ have shown to yield interesting results in instances where real data may have complex noise statistics, as is the case in PET~\cite{Cavalcanti2019}.
-The variable $\beta$ then adds flexibility to treating the inverse problem.
+In this article, we first generalise the above result (when~\ref{it:linindep} holds) to very general divergences.

+Then, we proceed to treat the case of more general detector functions $a_i$ relaxing assumption~\ref{it:linindep}.
+This forces us to restrict the class of divergences.
+Informally at this stage, we hence consider \begin{itemize} \item[(C)] detector functions $a_i$ which are \emph{locally} linearly independent and \emph{piecewise} analytic, \item[(H)] divergences which are sufficiently averse to zero values whenever the data is non-zero (see the precise statement in equation \eqref{H} in \autoref{sec:divergences}). \end{itemize} Most functions we are aware of are expected to satisfy $(C)$, such as those defining PET (although local linear independence might be difficult to prove for each particular case).
+Condition $(H)$ limits the class of divergences, as it for instance excludes the Euclidean distance.
+It still covers a wide class of $\beta$-divergences, f-divergences and Bregman divergences, in particular those which arise in contexts featuring nonnegativity constraints.

-In this article, our main result may informally be stated as follows (see \autoref{sparse} for a precise statement), with mild assumptions on the operator $A$. \begin{theorem} If $y \notin \{A \mu, \; \mu \geq 0\}$, then any optimal solution $\mu^\star$ to~\eqref{opt_int} posed with a $\beta$-divergence is sparse. \end{theorem} In other words, if the data is not in the image of $\{\mu \geq 0\}$ under the operator $A$, any optimiser $\mu^\star$ will be sparse, typically a sum of Dirac masses.
-The condition $y \notin \{A \mu, \; \mu \geq 0\}$ should be interpreted as a condition on the level of noise: the more noise there is, the more likely it is that this condition be fulfilled.
-Sparsity will hence arise in the high-noise regime.
+Our main result may then be stated as follows (see \autoref{sparse} for a precise statement). \begin{theorem} If $y \notin \{A \mu, \; \mu \geq 0\}$ with $A$ satisfying $(C)$ and $D$ satisfying $(H)$, then all optimal solutions $\mu^\star$ to~\eqref{opt_int} are singular. \end{theorem} In other words, if the data is not in the image of the cone of nonnegative measures $\{\mu \geq 0\}$ under the operator~$A$, any optimiser $\mu^\star$ is singular, even if the data has been generated from an image that is absolutely continuous with respect to the Lebesgue measure.

+The condition that the data \(y\) does not belong to the image cone \(\setc{A \mu}{\mu \geq 0}\) can be interpreted as a condition on the level of noise: the more noise there is, the more likely it is that this condition be fulfilled (see~\cite{Verdier2020} and \autoref{sec:noisemodels}).
+Undesirable singular-looking images will hence arise in the high-noise regime.